 Emblematic of the diversity of his practice, Steve has for almost two decades represented family and corporate farmers throughout the United States in milestone litigation involving the improper commercialization of GMO seed.
 Steve is the only attorney in the country who has held court-appointed leadership positions in the nation’s three largest GMO-related recoveries: the $110 million recovery in 2003 involving the Starlink corn seed (Co-Lead Counsel); the $1 billion recovery involving the Bayer rice seed in 2011 (Plaintiff’s Executive Committee); and the $1.51 billion settlement in 2018 involving the Syngenta corn seed (Plaintiff’s Executive Committee).

-Steve’s trial work is similarly notable.
-In September 2006, he and his co-trial counsel won a $4.5 million jury verdict in Jackson County, Missouri following a three-week trial against one of the nation’s largest industrial hog producers.
-The verdict was on behalf of six neighbors of the defendants’ vast farm operations in northern Missouri.
-This verdict was followed by an $11 million verdict in March 2010 on behalf of fifteen individuals in related litigation against the same defendants.
-The victory followed a five-week trial, and is believed to be the largest temporary nuisance verdict ever obtained against a hog producer.
+Steve’s trial work on behalf of family farmers is similarly notable.
+In September 2006, he and his co-trial counsel won a $4.5 million jury verdict in Jackson County, Missouri following a three-week odor nuisance trial against one of the nation’s largest industrial hog producers on behalf of six neighbors of the defendants’ vast farm operations in northern Missouri.
+This verdict was followed by an $11 million verdict following a 5-week trial in March 2010 on behalf of fifteen individuals in related litigation against the same defendants, which at its time was the largest nuisance verdict ever obtained against a hog producer.
 As a result of this verdict, Steve was named by the Public Justice Foundation as a finalist for the 2010 Trial Lawyer of the Year Award.